progwise/webentwickler-werkzeuge/00-git/README.md

-# Scenatio 1: Sharing a project that is stored on your local machine with your friends
+# Scenario 1: Sharing a project that is stored on your local machine with your friends

 Imagine that you have a project that you have been working on for a while and you want to share it with your friends.
 Then you can use a tool called `git`.
 Git is a tool that helps people who work together on a project to keep track of all the changes they make to the project, so that everyone knows what is going on and nothing gets lost.